College lacrosse: History of college lacrosse

-From at least 1951, if not earlier, lacrosse divisions were officially named after legendary lacrosse-men.
-These were the Cy Miller, Laurie D. Cox, and Roy Taylor Divisions.
-They were more commonly referred to Division I, or A; Division II, or B; and Division III, or C. All college teams were placed in one of the three divisions, dependent upon their records, schedules, and success for the preceding five years, and a point system was created.
+From at least 1951 if not earlier, lacrosse divisions were named after legendary lacrosse men.
+These included the Cy Miller, Laurie D. Cox, and Roy Taylor Divisions, commonly referred to as A Division, B Division and C Division.
+All college teams were placed in one of the three divisions, dependent upon their records, schedules, and success for the preceding five years, and a point system was created.
 Any team of the three divisions was eligible to win the national championship, but this was virtually impossible for non-Division I teams.
 A Division II team, playing several Division I teams, might have been able to achieve it.
 A team's record was required to include six games against teams in its own division.
 Teams were realigned every three years, again reflecting their records.
 All schools were eligible for the national rankings.
 The team that achieved the highest point total each year, however, was not guaranteed a solo national championship.
 The system served as guidance to the USILA executive board, who chose co-champions on frequent occasions.
 This point system prevailed with modifications until the NCAA in the early 1970s established the playoff system for determining champions.

 At its 1969 annual meeting in Baltimore, the United States Intercollegiate Lacrosse Association voted for its first playoff tournament to determine a national champion.
 In 1971, the NCAA began sponsoring men's lacrosse and began holding an annual championship tournament for Division I schools.
 The USILA conducted a small college tournament for non-Division I schools in 1972 and 1973.
 In 1974, the NCAA took over the sponsorship of this tournament through the 1979 season, with separate tournaments being conducted in both 1980 and 1981 for Divisions II and III teams.
 The Division II tournament then was discontinued until returning in 1993.

 Michael Brown, LSM/D, holds record for attending every NJCAA school besides for Onondaga CC.